mgmike/nd013-c6-control-starter/README.md

 In an attempt to solve the convergance issue, I changed twiddle so that it runs 5 times in a row for each PID weight.

+I realized late that it didnt converge because my change values were WAY to high and each iteration, the PID values were changing by way too much.
+Chaning the D values to 0.1 helped a lot.